chrismyhub/terminal_app/README.md

 ## Implementation Plan
 This is my implementation plan...(INCOMPLETE)

-I will be using Trello(INSERT INLINE REFERENCE HERE) to track it.
+I will be using Trello (Trello, 2022) to track it.

 ### Screenshots of progress